melezhik/Cromtit/README.md

 ## Nested Dependencies

-Nested dependencies are allowed, so a dependency might another dependency, so on.
+Nested dependencies are allowed, so a dependency might have another dependency, so on.

 Just be cautious about cycles.
 This should be directed acycling dependency graph.